jaaqo/yesql/README.md

 * No call-options map
 * If SQL clause has no arguments, the function will have only 1 arity (the connection parameter)
 * Query attributes in SQL files (see below)
+* defquery support is removed (only defqueries supported)
+* automatic reload of defqueries files

 ## Positional arguments